Remember the first day you put money into your retirement account?

 That’s a pretty stiff penalty that you want to avoid.

-The IRS says you must start by April 1 following the year that you turn 70 and a half, and you must do it each year ongoing.
+The IRS says you must start by April 1 following the year that you turn 73, and you must do it each year.
 Some retirement plans will allow you to postpone withdrawing so long as you are still employed by that company.
-Keep in mind that April 1 is for the first year and the first year only.
-After the first year, it falls back to a calendar year schedule and must be withdrawn by December 31.

 - Single Life Expectancy